There’s the common racial stereotype that Asians are quiet, and also shy and silent all the time.

 There’s also no forgetting that sometimes when you speak up as an Asian person, you’ll be on the receiving end of racism.
 The fear of facing discrimination is indeed a reason why some Asians choose to be silent on occasions.

 Many times here in Australia I’ll walk into a clothes shop, drift past a silent white salesperson staring me down.
 I’ll then hear them greet someone behind me.
 I’ll glance around and see a white person walking in, the white salesperson all smiles.
-Heart hammering in my chest, I’d drift to the exit, their small talk ringing in my ears.
+I’d drift to the exit, their small talk ringing in my ears.
 Sometimes I wonder what response I’d get when I open my mouth in front of people who are so different from me.

 Being quiet can also stem from our preferences and personalities.
 Maybe some Asians are quiet because they are introverted and that’s their personality.